heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ### Types of data

 - Two types of data:
-  - Binary
+  - Binary.
-  - Text
+  - Text.
 - Both are `0`s and `1`s - the difference is in interpretation:
-  - Binary data - raw data
+  - Binary data - raw data.
-  - Text data - interpretation
+  - Text data - interpretation.

 ![bg right:45% w:90%](./images/processing-binary-data-vs-text-data.png)